iv-org/invidious/README.md

 - [Developer API](https://github.com/iv-org/documentation/blob/master/API.md)
 - Does not use any of the official YouTube APIs
 - No need to create a Google account to save subscriptions
-- No ads
 - No Code of Conduct
 - No Contributor license Agreement
-- Available in many language thanks to [Weblate](https://hosted.weblate.org/projects/)invidious/
+- Available in many language, thanks to [Weblate](https://hosted.weblate.org/projects/invidious/)

 ---